whitgroves/solidity-contracts/README.md

     constructor(address tokenAddress_) StakingPool(tokenAddress_, _msgSender()) {}
 }
 ```
-Then transfer and distribute funds as needed.
-Secondary contracts can be added as delegates to automate the distribution process entirely on-chain.
+Then transfer and distribute funds and call `distribute()` as needed.
+Secondary users or smart contracts can be added as delegates to offload the distribution process as well.

+Note that by default, distributions are allocated to users but not added to their stake; users can set this behavior via `setAutoStake()`, which can also be called by the sublcass if it should be enabled/disabled permanently or by default.

 ### ERC20
 An `AccessControlled` implementation of ERC20 with [Pausable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/Pausable.sol) controls.
 Internal functions for `_mint()` and `_burn()` are included for extensibility, but optional interface members `name()`, `symbol()`, and `decimals()` must be implemented in the subclass: